fs/android-base/README.md

     	git clone --depth 1 git://github.com/fs/android-base.git --origin android-base [MY-NEW-PROJECT]

-    +**Note: we use depth parameter here in order to not copy the history of changes in base project**
+    **Note: we use depth parameter here in order to not copy the history of changes in base project**

  2. Create your new repository on the GitHub and push master into it.
 Make sure master branch is tracking origin repo.